sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

   // Use the Selebium WebElement and click on it await seleniumElement.click();
-  // We make sure to wait for the new page to loead await commands.wait.byPageToComplete();
+  // We make sure to wait for the new page to load await commands.wait.byPageToComplete();

   // Stop the measuerment